lindsay-stevens/openclinica_scripts/sqldatamart/ocdm_manual.md

 The *scripts_path* setting is the folder where the sqldatamart scripts have be copied to on the server.
 See the scripts for documentation on their commands and functions.

-### Create a postgres *pgAgent* Login Role with Minimum Permissions
+### Create a postgres *pgAgent* Role
-The pgAgent scheduler user (in this case, the domain service account) requires some minimal permissions to run jobs, as the pgAgent settings are stored in the database.
-Only the object owner can refresh a materialized view, and since that is one of the tasks to be completed, the pgAgent user needs to be a member of *dm_admin* as that role owns the relevant objects.
+The pgAgent scheduler user (in this case, the domain service account) requires some permissions on the postgres database to run jobs, as the pgAgent settings are stored in the postgres database.

-- Log in to postgres as the postgres superuser and run the following commands to create the *pgAgent* role:
+- Log in to the postgres database as the postgres superuser and run the following commands to create the *pgAgent* role:

 ```sql
 CREATE ROLE pgagent